joannelynch92/hpegl-containers-terraform-resources/README.md

 ### internal/test-utils

-The code is this directory should not need to be changed outside of imports.
+The code in this directory should not need to be changed outside of imports.
 It constructs a terraform plugin.ProviderFunc object that is used to create a "dummy" service-specific terraform provider called hpegl that can be used for development work.
 See [later](#building-and-using-the-dummy-service-specific-provider) for information on how to build and use this "dummy" provider.
+The "dummy" service-specific provider that is created with this function has all of the provider configuration information that is required by the real hpegl provider, which calls-into the same NewProviderFunc()

 The code uses the registration.ServiceRegistration and client.InitialiseClient interfaces created in pkg/reources and pkg/client respectively to create the ProviderFunc.
 This means that only the resources and data-sources in